 The age-based investment portfolio seeks to match the investment objective and level of risk to the investment time horizon by taking into account the beneficiary’s current age and the number of years before the beneficiary turns 18 or is expected to start college.
 The risk level automatically shifts from aggressive to conservative as the beneficiary ages.
 This option is good for people who want a simple, all-in-one option.

 Target Risk Investment Portfolios

-The Target Risk Portfolios are currently comprised of two Investment Portfolios.
-The Target Risk Portfolios are designed for Account Owners who prefer a diversified Investment Portfolio with a fixed risk level rather than a risk level that changes as the Designated Beneficiary ages.
-Each Target Risk Portfolio invests in multiple Underlying Funds, and one Target Risk Portfolio also invests in the Funding Agreement.
-Many advisors use target risk portfolios in conjunction with an age-based portfolio to dial up or down the account owner’s risk profile.
+The target risk portfolios are designed for Account Owners who prefer a fixed-risk diversified investment option rather than a risk level that changes as the Designated Beneficiary ages.
+The Capital Appreciation and Conservative Allocation Portfolios invest in multiple underlying funds.
+In fact, the Conservative Allocation Portfolio also invests in the Funding Agreement.
+Many advisors use target risk portfolios in conjunction with an age-based portfolio to dial up or down the account owner's risk profile.

 Multi-Fund Investment Portfolio